 Some experts also argue that eating while lying down as you others were served by others was a sign of power and luxury enjoyed by the elite.

 People further down the social ladder copied the laid-back dining style if they could afford to.

 Greek dining couches of the archaic and classical periods were intended for men and, less commonly, females, who served as slaves, musicians, and entertainers at meals.

 Women didn’t generally get invited to banquets except on rare occasions such as wedding feasts—and even then they were expected to sit upright.

 It was only in ancient Rome that customs changed, allowing upper-class women to lounge alongside men.

 The couches were “single beds” that could accommodate an additional person, especially during a symposion (symposium), the after-dinner male drinking party.

-From seven to fifteen beds were arranged against the walls of the andron, the male dining room, each bed with its own little table and often a step stool.
+Seven to fifteen beds were arranged against the walls of the andron, the male dining room, with a small table and occasional step stool for each bed.

-Rather than actually lying down, the men reclined on their left elbows and used their right hands to eat and drink.
+Rather than actually lying down, the men reclined on their left elbows and used their right hands for eating and drinking.

-They propped themselves up quite high on pillows and kept their balance by bending their right knees and bracing them against the left.
+Individuals propped themselves up quite high on pillows and maintained their balance by bending their right knees and bracing them against the left.